Martin322s/jobs-ads-app/README.md

 - Users applied - a collection of Users (a reference to the User model)

 Note: When a user applies for an ad, their id is added to this collection (Users applied).

+## Application Pages

+### Home Page (for logged in users and logged-out users)

+Show the first three added job ads.
+Each ad must show information about the headline, and the total number of candidates.

+If there are still no job ads, display "No ads created!"